camba1/langChainDemo/README.md

 The repo is organized as follows:
 - **app**: Contains the main application as well as most of the examples of this demo
+- **brunoapi**: Holds the sample API calls and tests that can be run using [Bruno](https://www.usebruno.com).
+See detail in the "Run API testing collection" section for details.
   - **agent.py**: Uses an agent and tools for addition, multiplication and exponentiation tools to allow LLM to perform math
   - **multichain.py**: Contains two chains:
     - **Chain with back**: Show how to set up a fallback chain in case there is an error in the main chain